The Geography of Open Source Software: Evidence from GitHub: Regional Variation

+We would like to model the relationship between these indicators of socio-economic development and OSS activity per capita at the NUTS2 level, observing both statistical significance and the share of variance explained.
+We again constructed a baseline model (including internet penetration, GDP per capita, population, and population density) and added the other features one at a time.
+However, when modeling outcomes of geographic units at finer spatial scales, it is important to consider spatial correlations in variables of interest \cite{cliff1981spatial}.
+Such correlations violate OLS assumptions about the independence of the error term and can introduce bias.
+To test for spatial autocorrelation in our data and modeling set up, we first calculated Moran's I on the distribution of OSS developers per 100k inhabitants (logged) across the NUTS2 regions.
+Two regions are considered adjacent if they share any border, including corners.
+We found evidence of significant spatial correlation ($I=0.42$, $p<.001$).

+This suggests that linear regressions fit by OLS may suffer from bias introduced by spatial autocorrelations.
+To test this, we estimated these models and applied diagnostic tests (Moran's I of the residuals and Lagrange Multiplier tests \cite{anselin1988lagrange}).
+These tests, reported in the Appendix, confirmed that our estimates are significantly biased by spatial autocorrelation (i.e. the p-value of Moran's $I$ calculated on the residuals was always below 0.1, and below .05 for a majority of the models).
+We therefore used a general method of moments (GMM) modeling approach developed by Arraiz et al. that corrects this bias and adjusts for spatial correlation in both the dependent variable and independent variables \cite{arraiz2010spatial}.
+We used the Pysal implementation of this model in the Python programming language \cite{rey2010pysal}.

-We report the results of an exploratory multiple regression analysis in Table \ref{tab:nuts_regressions}.
-We again fit the models using OLS, with the (log-transformed) number of active GitHub contributors in a region per 100k inhabitants as the dependent variable and report robust standard errors.
+We report the results of our GMM regression analysis in Table \ref{tab:nuts_regressions} with the (log-transformed) number of active GitHub contributors in a region per 100k inhabitants as the dependent variable.
 The baseline model again indicates that economic development and internet access have a significant positive relationship with OSS activity in regions.
-However, at this spatial scale the model has a significantly less accurate fit (Adj. $R^{2} \approx .39$) than a similar model predicting OSS activity at the country level.
+However, at this spatial scale the model has a significantly less accurate fit (pseudo $R^{2} \approx .39$) than a similar model predicting OSS activity at the country level.
 This observation applies also to the feature-rich models.
-Though generalized trust, R\&D spending per capita, share of employment in high-tech industries, share of population with tertiary education, and EE patents are significant predictors of greater OSS activity, the overall model fit does not improve significantly.
-Only when we include share of the working age population with tertiary education or share of workers employed in high-tech sectors does the adjusted $R^{2}$ exceed 50\%.
+Though generalized trust, R\&D spending per capita, share of employment in high-tech industries, share of population with tertiary education, and patents are significant predictors of greater OSS activity, the overall model fit only improves somewhat when adding these features.
+Only when we include share of the working age population with tertiary education or share of workers employed in high-tech sectors does the variance explained exceed 50\%.
 While factors like the presence of technologically advanced industries and an educated workforce clearly relate to OSS activity, it seems that at the regional level, more idiosyncratic forces determine local participation in OSS.